kannanjayachandran/Full-Stack-Data-Science/05. Python for Data Science/1. Numpy/Readme.md

 <h1 align="center"> Numpy </h1>

 `Numpy` or `Numerical Python` is a python library for scientific and numerical applications.
 It is the preferred tool for linear algebra operations and working with multi-dimensional array objects.
-It is optimized for `vectorized operations` and thus it is extensively used for performing operations on individual elements.
+It is optimized for `vectorized operations`.
 The primary data structure in Numpy is the `ndarray` (n-dimensional array).
 It is a `homogeneous multidimensional` array of fixed-size items.

 ### Some basic concepts of numpy are: